Zoom bombing: How to avoid unwanted guests

 At this point, screen sharing will be disabled for everyone except hosts and co-hosts.
 If you have a guest presenter wanting to share their screen, make them a co-host by clicking the three dots next to their name in the Participants panel.

-If you only expect University of Auckland staff or students to join the meeting, when scheduling a meeting, select Require authentication to join, then select University of Auckland from the dropdown menu.
-Users who are not signed into Zoom with University credentials will be unable to join.
+Select Require authentication to join then select University of Auckland from the dropdown menu.
+Users who are not signed into Zoom with their University credentials (or granted an authentication exception) will be unable to join.

-In addition to the settings in scenario one, if you expect both University of Auckland staff or students and externals to join the meeting, when scheduling a meeting select Require authentication to join then select Sign in to Zoom from the dropdown menu.
+When scheduling the meeting, select Require authentication to join then select Sign in to Zoom from the dropdown menu.
 Users who are not signed into Zoom will be unable to join.

 Enable the Waiting Room.
-This allows you to vet external participants before granting them access to your meeting.
-The Waiting Room requires a host or co-host to let people in to the meeting via the Participants panel in Zoom.
-Although participants can choose any screen name they like, this step reduces the likelihood of undesirables joining your meeting.
-You can let people in who you recognise.
+This allows you to vet external participants before granting them access.
+The Waiting Room requires a host or co-host to let people join a meeting in progress via the Participants panel.
+Although participants can choose any ‘screen name’ they like, this step reduces the likelihood of undesirables ‘bombing’ your meeting; you can let people in who you recognise.

-To help reduce the number of people that you have to manage via the Waiting Room, add a trusted domain.
-For example, you may want University of Auckland staff or students to bypass the Waiting Room and go straight into the meeting, therefore:
+Add a trusted domain to reduce the number of people that you have to manage via the Waiting Room.
+For University of Auckland staff or students to join the meeting automatically:

 - Go to your general Zoom settings: https://auckland.zoom.us/profile/setting